Generalized Dirichlet Energy and Graph Laplacians for Clustering Directed and Undirected Graphs: Generalized spectral clustering via GDE minimization

-$q(S,U)$ is a generic measure related to Markov chains~\cite{sinclair1992improved,levin2017markov}.
-In our setting, it quantifies the probability that the random walk escapes from the set $S$ to $U$ in one step, when the starting vertex of the walk is drawn according to the arbitrary vertex measure $\nu$.
-When considering $U=\bar{S}$, this discussion becomes very interesting for graph partitioning.
-In essence, $q(S,\bar{S})$ offers a \emph{probabilistic point of view over the graph cut} between a set $S$ and the rest of the graph~\cite{meilua2001random}.
+The generic measure $\q(S,U)$ is related to an ergodic Markov chain at the equilibrium, \ie when $\nu = \pi$ \citep{sinclair1992improved,levin2017markov}.
+In our setting, we generalize $\q(S,U)$ for any transition matrix and any vertex measure, such that it quantifies the probability that the random walk escapes from the set $S$ to $U$ in one step, when the starting vertex of the walk is drawn according to the arbitrary vertex measure $\nu$.
+When considering $U = \bar{S}$, this discussion becomes very interesting for graph partitioning.
+In essence, $\q(S,\bar{S})$ offers a probabilistic point of view over the graph cut between the set $S$ and the rest of the graph.